3 Conference Room Automation and AV Trends to Watch

 WATCH THESE TRENDS AS NEW WORKPLACE DYNAMICS CONTINUE TO UNFOLD

 Needless to say, 2020 was a tumultuous year.
 It affected almost every aspect of society, from socialization to education to healthcare.
 And the workplace was not exempted.
 With the ongoing pandemic, companies large and small are rethinking and reimagining the workplace and how teams get things done.

 The trends driving remote work, decreased business travel, and increasing collaboration through online tools are not new, but they were accelerated by the need to maintain social distancing in workplaces.
-These trends will not slow down in 2021; indeed, we expect Phoenix, AZ businesses to continue to increase investments in conference room automation and collaboration solutions to work more productively and efficiently, in and out of the office.
-Keep reading for three trends that will continue to stay on the fast track into 2021.
+These trends will not slow down; indeed, we expect Phoenix, AZ businesses to continue to increase investments in conference room automation and collaboration solutions to work more productively and efficiently, in and out of the office.
+Keep reading for three trends that will continue to stay on the fast track!

 Unified Communication and Collaboration

 Once disparate systems for voice communication, video conferencing, and data sharing have all converged on common platforms that can do it all.
 Moreover, where once only proprietary systems worked on specific audio and video conferencing hardware, the trend has been to merge the software-based collaboration platforms like Zoom and Microsoft Teams with high-quality conference room automation and AV systems.
 The goal is to make launching a meeting, sharing information, and having group video and audio as easy and fast to use as an individual computer or smart device.
 As teams continue to collaborate with remote teams and remote individuals, look for more integrated solutions that easily support new hybrid work environments.
 Also, look for systems to integrate scheduling of AV and conferencing equipped rooms, interactive whiteboards that make it easy to capture and share information in real-time, one-button recording features to capture meetings, and remote monitoring and management of conference rooms.